Ersanio/snes-assembly-book/docs/indepth/cycles.md

 ```
 At first, we use a full notation to write the value $00 to address $7E0000.
 But then, in the next example, we shorten the address, saving 2 cycles.
 Finally, we figure that we can use `STZ`, as we store zero to an address anyway.

 Having a low cycle count is especially important when executing code during an NMI, because there are limited machine cycles there.
-Exceeding that limit causes flickering black scanlines to appear from the top of the screen.
+Exceeding that limit causes black scanlines to flicker on the top of the SNES display.